kopaljain03/Data_Visualization_Dashboard_OidAndGas/README.md

 ## About The Project

-This is a data visualization dashoboard app where in
+This is a data visualization dashoboard app where in user can see bar graphs , interaction graphs and geographical graphs of various

 <p align="right">(<a href="#readme-top">back to top</a>)</p>